 Real estate surveyors may work in the public sector or in private practice, and often to choose to specialise in either commercial or residential markets.

-Specialist areas include: agency, asset management, landlord and tenant work and property management.
-Many graduates work in range of departments before specialising.
+Real estate surveyors often specialise in areas including agency, asset management, landlord and tenant work and property management.

 Surveyors may work on a one-off project for a client, or be retained on a longer-term basis, for example to manage a property portfolio.

 Usual office hours apply, although some flexibility and travel may be required.